CRM Automation

 UK GDPR still bites on B2B personal data.
 We record the lawful basis (usually legitimate interests) per contact, with a Legitimate Interests Assessment on file.
 The right to object to direct marketing is absolute, so opt-out is honoured everywhere it lands.

-Suppression that actually sticks
+Suppression that sticks

 The Data (Use and Access) Act 2025